willfaught/paige/README.md

 enable_math = false # Enables math typesetting for this page exclude_feeds = false # Exclude this page from feeds
-exclude_search = false # Exclude the page from search
+exclude_search = false # Exclude this page from search
 style = "" # CSS included at the end of the stylesheet, before style-last.css, for this page

 [paige.alert]

-message = "" # Markdown displayed before the page body type = "primary" # Bootstrap alert class
+message = "" # Markdown displayed before the page body for this page type = "primary" # Bootstrap alert class for this page

 [paige.feeds]